 The Basal Sand project sites are classed as Discovered Sub-commercial: Contingent (Development Not Viable) resources for those where no current project evaluation is occurring, or Commercial: Capacity (Stored or On Injection) where CO2 injection is taking place or permitted.
-By carrying the Prospective, Contingent and Capacity resource estimates in the database, there is a degree of 'double counting', however this only amounts to 6500 Mt (6.5 Gt) out of the high-level volumetric estimate of 284,000 Mt (284 Gt) and as such only represents 2.8 % of the volumetric estimate.
+By carrying the Prospective, Contingent and Capacity resource estimates in the database, there is a degree of 'double counting', however this to date only amounts to 6500 Mt (6.5 Gt).
 It also raises the question of whether any credence should be given to the static volumetric resource estimate given the issue of available pressure space for a 50-year injection project.